linzhao0351/Find_wechat_photos/README.md

 ## Note

-In "/all_images" folder, besides those photos, there will be another folder called "/th_images".
-That folder contains thumbnails or WeChat photos you did not open.
+In "/all_images" folder, besides those photos, there will be another two folders.
+Folder "/th_images" contains thumbnails or WeChat photos you did not open.
 Photos whose size is smaller than 3000 bytes (30 KB) are in the folder "/th_images/abbr"; those are photos you cannot see clearly in general.
+Folder "previous_images" contains photos from the previous WeChat history you transfered from old phones.